Living Stronger Together in Hawaii

 Discover sports, hobbies, and life beyond the chair.

-Living with a spinal cord injury is a lifelong journey — one filled with physical, emotional, and logistical challenges that don’t end when you leave the hospital.
-That’s why we’re here.
+Living with a spinal cord injury (SCI) is a lifelong journey — one filled with physical, emotional, and logistical challenges that don’t end when you leave the hospital.
+That is why we are here.

-We are a Hawaii-based nonprofit created by and for people impacted by spinal cord injuries, including their families, friends, and care partners.
+We are a Hawaii-based nonprofit organization created by and for people impacted by spinal cord injuries; families, friends, and care partners.
 Our mission is to support every step of that journey — from rehabilitation and mental health, to transportation, housing, and community reintegration.

 We believe in meeting people where they are.
-Whether you’re newly injured or decades into life with SCI, you deserve access to tools, support, and a local community that understands what you’re going through.
+Whether you are newly injured or decades into life with a SCI, you deserve access to tools, support, and a local community that understands what you are going through.
 No medical jargon.
 No false promises.
-Just real, lived experience — and the help you need to reclaim independence and purpose.
+Just real, lived experiences — and the help you need to reclaim independence and purpose.

 We also advocate for long-overdue accessibility changes in Hawaii.
 Our islands should be a place where every person, regardless of mobility, can navigate freely and live fully.

-We’re not a big organization.
-We don’t have corporate backing.
-What we do have is heart, shared experience, and a relentless commitment to ensuring no one has to face this journey alone.
+As a ground roots organization, we bring heart, shared experience and a relentless commitment to ensuring no one has to face this journey alone.

 Community Resources